WFED: WFED: "Federal News Network"

 For some time before then, WTOP had significant listenership among federal employees, and many of them had emailed the station asking for more coverage tailored to federal employees.
 The programming concept has changed little to this day, except that the Associated Press' All News Radio service originally filled in during the overnight hours, as a complement to WTOP.
+When AP All News Radio was terminated, the station began an affiliation with CNN Headline News, which itself was phased out in 2007 by provider Westwood One.

 Sports that had been broadcast on 3WT continued on 1500 kHz and 820 kHz.
 The stations remained the flagships of Washington Nationals baseball until 2011, when the team changed its primary station to WJFK-FM.

 Bonneville announced the sale of WFED and WWFD, as well as 15 other stations, to Hubbard Broadcasting on January 19, 2011; this put WFED under common ownership with KSTP, Hubbard's St. Paul, Minnesota station, which was the other clear-channel station on 1500 kHz.
 The sale was completed on April 29, 2011.

 WFED was dropped as the flagship of the Washington Nationals Radio Network in favor of WJFK-FM in 2011, but remains as an affiliate station.
 WJFK-FM also replaced WFED as the flagship of the Washington Capitals radio network beginning in the 2012-13 season, though WFED also continues to carry that team's games.
 WFED temporarily returned as the Capitals' flagship in the 2016-17 season when the team and WJFK-FM owner CBS Radio could not extend their agreement.

 In October 2018, WFED rebranded from Federal News Radio to Federal News Network, as part of an effort to rebrand the station as a multi-platform outlet.